hibbitts-design/docsify-this/README.md

 To use these templates you would generally do the following (template specific instructions are included with each template):

+1. Sign in to [GitHub](https://github.com), or create an account if you don’t already have one.

-1. Tap **Use this template** in the chosen template repository (upper-right green button) and then choose **Create a new repository**
+2. Tap **Use this template** in the chosen template repository (upper-right green button) and then choose **Create a new repository**

-2. Choose the name for your new repository to contain the files and then tap **Create repository** to copy the template files to your own GitHub account
+3. Choose the name for your new repository to contain the files and then tap **Create repository** to copy the template files to your own GitHub account

-3. View the **home.md** Markdown file in your newly created repository and copy it's URL
+4. View an included Markdown file, for example **home.md**, and copy its URL.

-4. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field
+5. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

-5. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Web Page** button to view your Markdown file as a web page for sharing or embedding
+6. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Web Page** button to view your Markdown file as a web page for sharing or embedding

-Now that the template files are located on your own GitHub account, modify their content to fit your needs.
+To edit a file in GitHub, tap the **Pencil** icon (Edit file) in the upper-right when viewing the file, make your changes, and then tap the **Commit changes...** button to save those changes.

 ##### [Docsify-This One Page Article Template](https://github.com/hibbitts-design/docsify-this-one-page-article)